Recovery & Business Development

 Post-Katrina New Orleans has reversed decades of economic instability and transformed the area from worst to first on many lists, and the region is at the highest point of economic rankings in its history.
 Richard Karlgaard, the publisher of Forbes magazine, describes the changes in New Orleans as “the greatest turnaround of our lifetime.”

 For some experts, the true sign of economic stability in a given metro area is measured by the level of entrepreneurial activity.
-This metric demonstrates that individuals and investors feel comfortable investing their money and dreams in an environment that doesn’t put their equity at risk.
+This metric demonstrates that individual and ice maker investor for commercial use to feel comfortable investing their money and dreams in an environment that doesn’t put their equity at risk.

 Entrepreneurial activity in New Orleans is 56 percent above the national average, painting a rosy picture for the business climate.
 Fueled by an engaged community, strong financial incentives, and an unmatched culture, one of the fastest growing startup hubs has grown out of the recovery of New Orleans.